QuantSysBio/invitroSPI/README.md

 In order to install Conda, click on this [link](https://docs.conda.io/en/latest/miniconda.html) and follow the installation guidelines for your respective operating system.
 After installing Conda, you need to install Snakemake.
 The Snakemake installation procedure is described [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-Briefly, open the terminal on your computer and paste the following lines sequentally:
+Briefly, open the terminal on your computer and paste the following lines sequentially:
 `conda install -n base -c conda-forge mamba`
 `conda activate base`
 `mamba create -c conda-forge -c bioconda -n snakemake snakemake`